sst/monorepo-template/documents/tech_stack_document.md

 ## Frontend Technologies

-Our application’s user interface is built using modern web development tools to ensure a clean, responsive, and user-friendly experience.
-The key technologies include:

-*   **Next.js 14 (app router)**: Provides a solid framework based on React to build interactive interfaces and manage page routing efficiently.
-It helps us serve dynamic content quickly while maintaining a modern user experience.
-*   **TypeScript**: Adds strong typing to our code, reducing errors and making the development process smoother and more predictable.
-*   **Tailwind CSS**: A utility-first CSS framework that lets us rapidly build beautiful, responsive designs while maintaining consistency across the application.
-*   **shadcn UI**: A component library that works well with Tailwind CSS to offer a pre-designed, modern, and cohesive set of UI elements.
-These components accelerate the build process while ensuring the design remains professional and accessible.

-Together, these choices allow us to build an interface that not only looks great but is also interactive, maintainable, and scalable for future features.

 ## Backend Technologies

 For the backend, our goal is to offer a secure and efficient system that handles all essential data operations.
 We use:

-*   **Supabase**:
+   **SST**:

-    *   Provides a powerful database to store user data.
+    *   Provides a framework to deploy everything your app needs with a single config(sst.config.ts).
-    *   Offers robust authentication functionality which supports email/password and social logins.
-    *   Handles storage needs and related APIs, ensuring data such as profile details and images are managed securely.

-Supabase plays a central role by taking care of the heavy lifting for user management—this includes email verifications, password resets, and session management.
-Its integrated tools help ensure that security best practices are implemented right out of the box, reducing the risk of vulnerabilities.
+    *   SST defines in a single `sst.config.ts` file.
+This includes databases, buckets, queues, Stripe webhooks, or any one of 150+ providers including Amazon Web Services(AWS).
+    *   SST automatically manages the resources in AWS (or any provider) defined in your app.
+You don’t need to make any manual changes to them in your cloud provider’s console.

 ## Infrastructure and Deployment

 To ensure our application is reliable, scalable, and easy to deploy, we have carefully chosen modern infrastructure tools:

-*   **Hosting Platforms**: We deploy the application on platforms that support Next.js and provide scalable solutions (e.g., Vercel, Netlify, or similar cloud hosting services).
+   **Hosting Platforms**: We deploy the application to AWS using SST's built-in deployment tools.
-*   **CI/CD Pipelines**: Automated testing and deployment are set up using industry-standard CI/CD tools.
-This setup ensures that any updates or new features are thoroughly tested before going live, leading to a more stable and reliable application.
+   **CI/CD Pipelines**: Deployment is managed with SST, as outlined in the [SST Deploy documentation](https://sst.dev/docs/reference/cli#deploy)
-*   **Version Control**: We use Git (with repositories on GitHub) to manage our codebase, track changes, and enable smooth collaboration among developers.
+   **Version Control**: We use Git (with repositories on GitHub) to manage our codebase, track changes, and enable smooth collaboration among developers.

 This combination delivers a deployment process that is streamlined and robust, making it easy to roll out enhancements and fixes with confidence.